Yellowstone flooding forces 10,000 to leave national park

 The flooding hit historic levels in the Yellowstone River after days of rain and rapid snowmelt and wrought havoc across parts of southern Montana and northern Wyoming, where it washed away cabins, swamped small towns, knocked out power and flooded homes.
 It hit the park just as a summer tourist season that draws millions of visitors was ramping up.

-Instead of marveling at the site of grizzlies and bison, burbling thermal pools and the regular blast of Old Faithful’s geyser, tourists found themselves witnessing nature at its most unpredictable as the Yellowstone River crested in a chocolate brown torrent that washed away anything in its path.
+Instead of marveling at grizzlies and bison, burbling thermal pools and the regular blast of Old Faithful’s geyser, tourists found themselves witnessing nature at its most unpredictable as the Yellowstone River crested in a chocolate brown torrent that washed away anything in its path.

 “It is just the scariest river ever,” Kate Gomez of Santa Fe, New Mexico, said Tuesday.
 “Anything that falls into that river is gone.”

-While no one has been reported killed or injured, waters were only starting to recede Tuesday and the full extent of the destruction wasn’t yet known.
+Waters were only starting to recede Tuesday, and the full extent of the destruction wasn’t yet known.

 Sholly said the backpackers who remained in the park had been contacted.
-Crews were prepared to evacuate them by helicopter, but that hasn’t been needed yet, he said.
+Crews were prepared to evacuate them by helicopter, but that hasn’t been needed, he said.

 Sholly added he didn’t believe the park had ever shut down from flooding.

 Gomez and her husband were among hundreds of tourists stuck in Gardiner, Montana, a town of about 800 residents at the park’s north entrance.
-The town was cut off for more than a day until Tuesday afternoon, when crews managed to get part of a washed away two-lane road reopened.
-Officials warned that driving conditions were still dangerous.
+The town was cut off for more than a day until Tuesday afternoon, when crews reopened part of a washed away two-lane road.

 While the flooding can’t directly be attributed to climate change, it came as the Midwest and East Coast sizzle from a heat wave and other parts of the West burn from an early wildfire season amid a persistent drought that has increased the frequency and intensity of fires that are having broader impacts.
 Smoke from a fire in the mountains of Flagstaff, Arizona, could be seen in Colorado.